Hilton Honors American Express Card: How to book a vacation with points

 Picking up the Hilton Honors American Express Card gives you the chance to earn a lucrative welcome offer with no annual fee.
 Consider these major card details before you sign up.

-- Welcome offer: Earn 80,000 Hilton Honors Bonus Points when you spend $1,000 in purchases within the first three months of card membership.
-New cardholders can also earn an additional 50,000 Hilton Honors Bonus Points after spending a total of $5,000 in purchases on the card in the first six months of card membership
+- Welcome offer: Earn 80,000 Hilton Honors Bonus Points after you spend $1,000 in purchases on the card in the first 3 months of Card Membership.

 - Rewards rate: Earn 7X points for each dollar of eligible purchases charged directly with a hotel or resort within the Hilton portfolio, 5X points at U.S. supermarkets, U.S. gas stations and U.S. restaurants and 3X points on all other purchases